Mt. Gox: Processor of most of world's bitcoin trades; issues (2013)

 On 2 May 2013 CoinLab filed a $75 million lawsuit against Mt.
 Gox, alleging a breach of contract.
 The companies had formed a partnership in February 2013 under which CoinLab was to handle all of Mt.
 Gox's North American services.
 CoinLab's lawsuit contended that Mt.
 Gox failed to allow it to move existing U.S. and Canadian customers from Mt.
 Gox to CoinLab.

 On 15 May 2013 the US Department of Homeland Security (DHS) issued a warrant to seize money from Mt.
 Gox's U.S. subsidiary's account with payment processor Dwolla.
 The warrant suggested the US Immigration and Customs Enforcement, an investigative branch of the DHS, asserted that the subsidiary, which was not licensed by the US Financial Crimes Enforcement Network (FinCEN), was operating as an unregistered money transmitter in the US.
-Between May and July the DHS seized more than $5 million from the subsidiary.
+Between May and August the DHS seized $2.9 million from the Dwolla account and another $2.1 million from the company's Wells Fargo account.
 On 29 June 2013, Mt.
 Gox received its money services business (MSB) license from FinCEN.

 Mt.
 Gox suspended withdrawals in US dollars on 20 June 2013.
 The Mizuho Bank branch in Tokyo that handled Mt.
 Gox transactions pressured Mt.
 Gox from then on to close its account.
 On 4 July 2013, Mt.
 Gox announced that it had "fully resumed" withdrawals, but as of 5 September 2013, few US dollar withdrawals had been successfully completed.

 On 5 August 2013, Mt.
 Gox announced that it incurred "significant losses" due to crediting deposits which had not fully cleared, and that new deposits would no longer be credited until the funds transfer was fully completed.

 Wired Magazine reported in November 2013 that customers were experiencing delays of weeks to months in withdrawing cash from their accounts.
 The article said that the company had "effectively been frozen out of the U.S. banking system because of its regulatory problems".